How to prevent keyless car theft

 How do I protect my property?

-- You could also invest in an onboard diagnostic port (OBD) block.
-An OBD is what car manufacturers install so garages and owners can get easy access to diagnostic information.
-A blocker stops thieves from reprogramming your keyless fob.
+Consider installing an ignition kill switch that stops your car from starting.
+You could also invest in an onboard diagnostic port (OBD) block.
+The OBD is what car manufacturers install to allow garages and owners to access diagnostic information easily, but a blocker stops thieves from reprogramming your keyless fob.

-- Use a steering wheel lock, also known as a club, to deter thieves.
+Block your vehicle between your garage and a second, less sought-after vehicle.
+Use a steering wheel lock, also known as a club, to deter thieves.

-- Remember, you should never place key fobs in a freezer or microwave oven.
+Finally, never place key fobs in a freezer or microwave oven.
 These methods may damage the fobs, which can cost hundreds of dollars to replace and program.